sufiyannas05/sufiyannas05/README.md

 **`Colorblind programmer 🤷🏽‍♂️`**

-  Hello Everyone!
-I'm 𝓢𝓾𝓯𝓲𝔂𝓪𝓷.
-I'm a completely noob programmer who has a dream of becoming a 𝔾𝕠𝕕-𝕃𝕚𝕜𝕖 ℙ𝕣𝕠𝕘𝕣𝕒𝕞𝕞𝕖𝕣 and wants to change the world by spreading kindness.
-It all started because of two of my fellow friends Rayyan (rayyankhan47) & Samuel (Samuel_Leveille) who constantly tell me to go do some programming.
-My desire to change the world came to me when a special someone told me that I must "imagine the person u wanna become and set goals on how to become tht person".
-This is just the beginning of my journey 🏔
+## 👋 Hello Everyone!

+I'm 𝓢𝓾𝓯𝓲𝔂𝓪𝓷 — a beginner programmer with a big dream:
+To become a **𝔾𝕠𝕕-𝕃𝕚𝕜𝕖 ℙ𝕣𝕠𝕘𝕣𝕒𝕞𝕞𝕖𝕣** and to change the world through **kindness and code**.

+---

+## 🌱 How It All Started

+My journey into programming began thanks to two amazing friends — **Rayyan** ([rayyankhan47](https://github.com/rayyankhan47)) and **Samuel** ([Samuel_Leveille](https://github.com/Samuel_Leveille)) — who always encouraged me to give coding a try.
+Their constant conversations of programming sparked my curiosity, and eventually, my passion.

+But my desire to *make a difference* in the world came from someone dear to me.
+They once told me:

+> _"Imagine the person you want to become, and set goals on how to become that person."_

+Those words stuck with me.
+They didn’t just inspire me to learn programming — they made me realize that I want to use my skills to spread **kindness**, **positivity**, and make the world a little better, one line of code at a time.
 <br>
 <br>
 <br>